levkovigor/freertos-template2/README.md

  - Release: `-DCMAKE_BUILD_TYPE=Release`
  - Size: `-DCMAKE_BUILD_TYPE=MinSizeRel`
  - Release with Debug Info: `-DCMAKE_BUILD_TYPE=RelWithDebInfo`

-A list of all important combinations will be shown for the Debug configuration.

 If the boards are flashed for the first time, the SDRAM needs to be configured with the following command